 For this reason, it is a good idea to seek legal advice from a small business lawyer who can have a look at the business you are selling, and advise on how best proceed in case any special considerations need to be made.

-Apart from preparing the contract for the sale of business, there is also the complex process of exchange and completion, during which it is very useful to have an experienced small business lawyer by your side.
+Apart from preparing the contract for the sale of business, there is also the complex process of exchange and completion, during which it is very useful to have an experienced sale of business lawyer by your side.
 If you are considering selling your business, have a think about how you would like to arrange for the business to be sold and the type of legal assistance that you would require in order to have the sale settled quickly and efficiently.